EDUCATION

 Rise Up – Mentoring Young Social Workers

-A pioneering initiative to bridge the gap between classroom learning and field practice:
+A pioneering initiative designed to bridge the gap between classroom learning and real-world field practice for aspiring social workers.

 - WhatsApp-based learning community